 In short, helping employees focus more of their time on thought-provoking work can help you retain them and keep them engaged.

-It lets you hold onto valuable legacy systems and adopt new technologies
+Lets you hold onto valuable legacy systems and adopt new technologies

 With application integration, you can hold on to these legacy systems, as well as use their data in new ways via the apps they’ve integrated with.